 You need to remember that we have different experiences every day.
 It’s okay to try and be empathetic with the other party’s situation.
 But instead of listening, you are telling your story.

-Where to Use Communication Skills and How To Highlight Them
+Where to Use Communication Skills?

 Whether you are on a job search or already in a job, good communication skill is one of the essential requirement to stay afloat.